-Loading Data into Astra with DataStax Bulk Loader
+Loading Data into Astra DB with DataStax Bulk Loader

 50 minutes, Advanced, Start Building

 If you're trying to load data into Astra DB from a CSV file or from an existing Cassandra table, then you've come to the right place.
 This example shows how to quickly load data into Astra DB using the DataStax Bulk Loader (DSBulk for short).

 - Show how to load data into Astra DB from a CSV file on the filesystem or from an existing table in Cassandra

 Loading data into Astra DB using DSBulk is much like loading data into other Cassandra databases with the addition of the requirement to specify the secure connect bundle as well as the username and password for your Astra DB.